What Does Healthy Sexuality Actually Look Like?

 The normalization of hypersexuality and sexual liberation can desensitize people from the genuine sensuality and desire that should factor into sex.
 This doesn’t mean we should have to cover up from head to toe or completely avoid our sexuality, but that we should work at finding the balance between being sexy and just being outright explicit.

 The attitude and language seen in songs like “WAP,” for example, can push the narrative that a woman’s sensuality is determined by her ability to be an object of pleasure.
 This way of thinking can disconnect women from their bodies and inner sensuality.
-Learning to be sexy without being openly sexual and explicit can empower women by teaching women how to embody sexiness with their energy rather than their body.
+Learning to be sexy without being openly sexual and explicit can empower women by teaching them how to embody sexiness with their energy rather than their body.
 This can help restore the way women view sex and their bodies, and it can also be a huge confidence booster.

 Balancing sexiness with classiness can make women feel more confident while still having their dignity.